Exploring Chain-of-Thought Style Prompting for Text-to-SQL: Prompting for Multi-Step Reasoning in Text-to-SQL

 \subsection{Question Decomposition Prompting}

-\nop{\st{While exploring two different design of reasoning step prompts, we found it uncertain whether the iterative problem solving stage in least-to-most prompting is better than the one-pass generation in chain-of-thought prompting.
-To answer this question,}\hs{removing this sentence for now, as it does not read well or describe our intent well.}} We propose a new prompting method, question decomposition prompting (\QDEMP).
+We propose a new prompting method, question decomposition prompting (\QDEMP).
 Similar to chain-of-thought, \QDEMP generates intermediate reasoning steps and the final SQL query in a single pass.
-Instead of using the logical execution procedure of SQL, we follow the problem reduction stage in least-to-most prompting and instruct the LLM to decompose the original complex question as the reasoning steps.
-Through this design, we hope to explore (1) the potential advantage of using question decomposition over the logical execution order of SQL clauses for composing reasoning steps; (2) whether an iterative process as in least-to-most prompting is necessary.\nop{\hsun{you may say sth about the drawbacks of the iterative process, which will explain why we don't want such a process ideally.
+Instead of using the logical execution procedure of SQL as in CoT, we follow the problem reduction stage in least-to-most prompting and instruct the LLM to decompose the original complex question as the reasoning steps.
+Through this design, we hope to explore (1) the potential advantage of using question decomposition over the logical execution procedure of SQL clauses for composing reasoning steps; (2) whether an iterative process as in least-to-most prompting is necessary.\nop{\hsun{you may say sth about the drawbacks of the iterative process, which will explain why we don't want such a process ideally.
 Also, double check this statement.
 Do we want to mention error propagation at all?
 I think ours also have the problem of error propagation and it is not clear to me how our method mitigates this (at least you should explain better if you want to keep this).}}

-On top of that, we propose a variant, \QDEMPTB, to address the table/column linking issue in text-to-SQL parsing \cite{wang-etal-2020-rat}.
+On top of that, we propose a variant, \QDEMPTB, to alleviate the well-known table/column linking issue in text-to-SQL parsing \cite{wang-etal-2020-rat}.
 Specifically, we augment the in-context examples to prompt the LLM to identify any corresponding table/column names when generating each sub-question.
 Given a sub-question and its corresponding SQL parse, we annotate all table-column pairs mentioned in the parse as ground-truth.
 For star operators (\texttt{*}), we sample a random column from tables mentioned in the same (sub-)query.
 If a table-column pair has been mentioned in the SQL parse of a sub-question, we would exclude it from the annotations of all subsequent steps.
 If a sub-question does not have any table-column pairs to annotate, we randomly choose one pair from preceding steps.